Halabja massacre: Chemical attack

 When you hear people shouting the words 'gas' or 'chemicals'—and you hear those shouts spreading among the people—that is when terror begins to take hold, especially among the children and the women.
 Your loved ones, your friends, you see them walking and then falling like leaves to the ground.
 It is a situation that cannot be described—birds began falling from their nests; then other animals, then humans.
 It was total annihilation.
 Whoever was able to walk out of the town, left on foot.
 Whoever had a car, left by car.
 But whoever had too many children to carry on their shoulders, they stayed in the town and succumbed to the gas.

 Survivors said the gas at first smelled of sweet apples and reported that people "died in a number of ways, suggesting a combination of toxic chemicals."
 Citing an interview with a university student who survived the attack, the international NGO, Human Rights Watch, reported that "some [victims] 'just dropped dead'.
 Others 'died of laughing.'
 Others took a few minutes to die, first 'burning and blistering' or 'coughing up green vomit'".
+"Those who were in the thick of the 'death cloud' died in suspended animation" according to Dlawer Ala'Aldeen of Nottingham University, who collected detailed data between 1987 and 1988, including numbers, places and types of chemical weapon attacks across Iraqi Kurdistan.
 Many were injured or perished in the panic that followed the attack, especially those who were blinded by the chemicals.

 "Iranian physicians reported that victims of the chemical attacks on Halabja showed characteristic symptoms of cyanide poisoning," while other reports indicated substantial quantities of mustard gas and other chemical weapons were used.
 Most of the wounded taken to hospitals in the Iranian capital Tehran were suffering from mustard gas exposure.
 A United Nations (UN) medical investigation concluded that mustard gas was used in the attack, along with unidentified nerve agents; the UN's investigator was "unable to obtain any definitive information about the [reported] use of hydrocyanic gas as an aggressive chemical."
 It is generally accepted that "a lethal cocktail of mustard gas and the nerve agents Tabun, Sarin and VX" was used, as reported by the BBC.
 Prior to the Halabja incident there were at least 21 documented smaller-scale chemical attacks against Iraqi Kurds, none of which prompted any serious response from the international community.